bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 For instance, to search for `"a"` followed by `"*"` followed by `"b"`,

-> you’d use `/a\*b/` — the backslash “escapes” the `"*"`, making it literal instead of special.
+> you’d use `/a\*b/` — the backslash “escapes " the `"*"`, making it literal instead of special.

-Similarly, if you’re writing a regular expression literal and need to match a slash (“/”), you need to escape that (otherwise, it terminates the pattern)
+Similarly, if you’re writing a regular expression literal and need to match a slash (“/ "), you need to escape that (otherwise, it terminates the pattern)

-For instance, to search for the string “/example/” followed by one or more alphabetic characters, you’d use `/\/example\/[a-z]+/i`
+For instance, to search for the string “/example/ " followed by one or more alphabetic characters, you’d use `/\/example\/[a-z]+/i`

 **–the backslashes before each slash make them literal.**

 To match a literal backslash, you need to escape the backslash.

-For instance, to match the string “C:\\” where “C” can be any letter,
+For instance, to match the string “C:\\ " where “C " can be any letter,

 you’d use `/[A-Z]:\\/`